SDL-Hercules-390/hyperion/readme/README.HDL.md

 #define HDL_SIZE_SOMETHING  sizeof(SOMETHING)
 ```

-where SOMETHING can be a structure or other component.
+where "SOMETHING" can be a structure or other component.

 The associated dependency statement:
 ```